tobyweston/blog/source/_posts/2014-04-08-classes-vs-functions.md

 Another difference is around capture semantics for `this`.
 In an anonymous class, `this` refers to the instance of the anonymous class.
 For example, `Foo$InnerClass` and not `Foo`.
 That's why you have whacky syntax like `Foo.this.x` when you refer to the enclosing scope from the anonymous class.

-In a lambdas on the other hand, `this` refers to the enclosing scope (`Foo` directly in our example).
+In lambdas on the other hand, `this` refers to the enclosing scope (`Foo` directly in our example).
 In fact, lambdas are **entirely lexically scoped**, meaning they don't inherit any names from a super type or introduce a new level of scoping at all; you can directly access fields, methods and local variables from the enclosing scope.

 For example, this class shows that the lambda can reference the `firstName` variable directly.